Discover a new strengths-based approach to facilitate addiction recovery for groups and individuals

-The questions we ask of ourselves and others are fateful and that’s why I’m so I’m excited for the opportunity to welcome you to my Entrepreneurs in Recovery™ workshops.
+The questions we ask of ourselves and others are fateful.
+This is why I’m so excited for the opportunity to welcome you to my Entrepreneurs in Recovery™ training and workshops.
 Our approach allows people to tap into their strengths, create a vision for their life, and design actions and goals so they make their way back into the world well-prepared and ready.
 This work equips people with the skills to not only survive, but also to thrive.

 The Foundation of My Approach

 The journey of creating Entrepreneurs in Recovery™ workshops began while I was studying to become a L.E.A.F.
 Certified Practitioner through the Flourishing Leadership Institute.
 The LEAF method (Leading with Experiential Appreciative Facilitation) trains leaders, coaches, and consultants in the art of facilitating rapid positive change using Appreciative Inquiry.